WHdev711/Face-detection-Django/README.md

 # Face-detection-Django
-This is web app with Django and face_recognition
+This is web app by used Django and face_recognition

 Face_recognition library is based on this repo: https://github.com/ageitgey/face_recognition